Eschatologue/CM_wiki/docs/spells/1st-level.md

 A stream of acid emanates from you in a line 30 feet long and 5 feet wide in a direction you choose.
 Each creature in the line must succeed on a Dexterity Saving Throw or be covered in acid for the spell's duration or until a creature uses its action to scrape or wash the acid off itself or another creature.
 A creature covered in the acid takes 2d4 acid damage at start of each of its turns.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d4 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 2d4 for each slot level above 1st.

 ### Tasha's Hideous Laughter
 *1st-level enchantment*